jvillacinda11/Miva-Merchant-ADPM-on-PROD-Page/README.md

 - **add_on_product**

-    This field is for main products and is part of the "Add-on (Parents)" custom field group.
-This custom field will hold a string of product codes of products that you would like to be add-on products.
+    This field is for main products and is part of the "Add-on (Parent)" custom field group.
+This custom field will hold a string of product codes of the products that you would like to be add-ons.
 Each product code should be separated by a comma.
 The following is the set up.

     ![](./Assets/add_on_product-set-up.png)

 - **add_on_product_image**

     This custom field is to be used on the add-on product itself and is part of the "Add-ons (Child).
 This field holds an image of the add-on product.
 In this project, the add-on image is 480 x 480 pixels and has a lower resolution for optimal performance.
-The size can  The following is  the set up.
+The following is  the set up.

     ![](./Assets/add_on_product_image-set-up.png)

 - **add_on_product_short_name**

-    This custom field is to be used on the add-on product itself.
+    This custom field is to be used on the add-on product itself and is part of the "Add-ons (Child).
 This is to customize how you want the add-on product name to appear.
 It is completely optioonal, but useful if your add-on product has a long name that would take up too much space on the screen.

     ![](./Assets/add_on_product_short_name-set-up.png)

 ### Step 2 -- Add-on Product template

 This template is based on a [MIVA code sample](https://docs.miva.com/code-samples/product-multi-add-as-attributes).
-We are not going to use the javascript from this resource.
+We are not going to use the javascript from this code sample.
 We will handle quantities in step 3.
 This template should be put under product attributes in the PROD page template.

 ```xml
 <div class="product-add-ons">